Qiskit/qiskit-addon-dice-solver/docs/index.rst

 Limitations
 -----------

-- The determinant addresses are interpreted by the ``Dice`` command line application to be 5-byte unsigned integers; therefore, only systems of 40 or fewer orbitals are supported.
+- The determinant addresses are interpreted by the ``Dice`` command line application to be 5-byte unsigned integers; therefore, only systems of 128 or fewer orbitals are supported.
-- Only closed-shell systems are supported.
-The particle number of the spin-up and spin-down determinants are expected to be equal.

 Deprecation Policy
 ------------------